anshb49/CS225-Final-Project/README.md

 **How To Run Dataset Analysis**
 -
-- To run the Dataset Analysis, type the following command into the terminal: make && ./finalproj _____
+- To run the Dataset Analysis, type the following command into the terminal: make && ./finalproj ES
-- Replace the blank with the country you would like to run the analysis on.
-The options are: DE, ENGB, ES, FR, PTBR, and RU.
 - In the case that the destination could not be found, the terminal will indicate: "The chosen destination could not be found.
 This may be due to the starting and ending nodes being in different connected components".
 - An example is provided below: